HappySeaFox/sail/FAQ.md

 ## What pixel formats SAIL is able to read?

-SAIL codecs always try to support as much input pixel formats as possible.
+SAIL codecs always try to support as many input pixel formats as possible.
 The list of pixel formats that can be read by SAIL is codec-specific and is not publicly available.

 For example, some codecs may be able to read just 3 input pixel formats.
 Other may be able to read 10.